clvrmktg/clvr/content/bahamas-web-design-services/seo-bahamas/index.md

 [intro]
 heading = "More Than Just Rankings — Real Business Growth" text = """
-SEO is about more than getting to the top of Google — it’s about attracting the right visitors and turning them into paying customers.
+SEO is about more than getting to the top of Google — it's about attracting the right visitors and turning them into paying customers.

 Our SEO services for Bahamian businesses combine technical optimization, content strategy, and link building to boost your visibility where it matters most.

-Whether you’re starting fresh or improving an existing site, we’ll help you outrank competitors and grow sustainably.
+Whether you're starting fresh or improving an existing site, we'll help you outrank competitors and grow sustainably.
 """

 [intro.image]